lf-edge/ekuiper/docs/en_US/sqls/functions/analytic_functions.md

 lag(expr, [offset], [default value], [ignore null])
 ```

-Return the former result of expression at offset, if not found, return the default value specified, if default value not
+Returns the previous result of the expression at the specified offset.

+**Parameters:**

+- `expr`: The expression to evaluate
+- `offset` (optional): Number of rows to look back (default: 1)
+- `default_value` (optional): Value returned when no row is found at offset (default: nil)
+- `ignore_null` (optional): Whether to ignore null values when looking back (default: true)

+**Behavior:**

+- If no row exists at the specified offset, returns the default value
+- If no default value is specified, returns nil
-set, return nil.
-If offset and default value are not specified, offset is 1 and default value is nil.
+- When neither offset nor default value are specified, uses offset=1 and default=nil

 Example function call to get the previous temperature value: